-This sets which images will be visible during Playback (see Figure 3.3 - left).
-Leave at the default setting (NCZ\7 or NCZ\6), and all the images taken with the camera will be visible.
-If you are sharing memory cards between different cameras (which is not at all recommended as it may lead to file management confusion) then you can select All.
-However, this All setting can help prevent you from formatting a card that may have images from another camera still on it.
+This setting is used to determine which images will be visible during Playback (see Figure 3.4 - left).
+Leave at the default setting (All), and all the images on the memory cards will be visible.
+If you are sharing memory cards between different cameras (which is not at all recommended as it may lead to file management confusion), this All setting can help prevent you from formatting a card that may have images from another camera still on it.
+If you just wish to view the images taken with the camera, select NZ7\2 or NZ6\2.
+Note that this folder name will be affected if you rename the camera folder name using Storage Folder > Rename in the Photo Shooting Menu.
 If you just wish to view only the images in the current folder, select Current.
 You can select and create individual folders for organizing your photos in the Storage Folder item in the Photo Shooting Menu.
-Most users will likely wish to leave this set for the default, or for All if sharing cards between cameras.
+Most users will likely wish to leave this set for All if sharing cards between cameras.
+During image playback, you can Press the i Button to access the Choose slot and folder item, to select the current playback memory card and folder (see Figure 3.3 - right).

-Figure 3.3 - Left: Playback Folder options, to determine which images are visible during image playback.
+Figure 3.4 - Left: Playback Folder options, to determine which images are visible during image playback.
 Right: Playback Display Options, allowing you to select which information and displays are available to view during image playback.